Attention dog lovers – the AKC Agility Premier Cup will be held April 25 at NYCB Live at Nassau Veterans Memorial Coliseum.

-WAG’s list of local happenings and events in the month of January.
+WAG’s list of local happenings for the month of March.

 Yonkers brewing has brought on new head brewer Ray Girard.

 This Mount Kisco newcomer, the brainchild of the duo behind Tarrytown’s Sunset Cove, boasts fresh flavors and homemade noodles.